neone4373/cljs_hit_the_ground_running/blog.md

     {:target (. js/document (getElementById "app"))}))
 ```

 If you do not plan on using Emacs-Live you can skip the next two sections, otherwise read on.

 Now is a good time to double check the version of [Cider](https://github.com/clojure-emacs/cider "Cider") being run by your `M-x cider-jack-in`.
 At the time of these writing the default Emacs-Live installation had cider 0.6.0, which does not play well with with the cljs repl.
 The easiest way to update this is change your ~/.lein/profiles.clj to look like so.
-Also if you already have one, you can just add the two plug-ins below and it should take care of it.
+Also if you already have a profiles.clj, you can just add the two plug-ins below and it should take care of it.

 `~/.lein/profiles.clj`